Candida Martinelli's Italophile Site

 It is the masterful brushwork that gives his paintings the

-applied.
+sense of motion.
 He also painted landscapes in the naturalistic style of his day,

 influenced by the Macchiaioli schooled artists he knew in